kubernetes/sig-release/release-engineering/packaging.md

 fi
 ```

+#### Notes
+- There will be a slight delay (< 5 min) after creating a fresh VM before you can start pulling the published packages.
+- Make sure you validate packages in accending order so that there are no conflicts with downgrade.

 ### Package verification tests

 In addition to manual validation, we also have some periodic package verification tests that run on prow.